 Titan Twins: Java and Sumatra

-Titan arum twin Sumatra bloomed on June 1 and unleashed the most pungent stench of any corpse flower we've had—like rotting garbage.
+Titan arum twin Sumatra bloomed on June 1, 2017, and unleashed the most pungent stench of any corpse flower we've had—like rotting garbage.
 We hand-pollinated Sumatra; our blog explains the pollination strategy.
-The other titan arum twin, Java, our biggest corpse flower ever at nearly 7 feet tall, had a glorious bloom beginning May 30 and smelled like an open-air fish market.
+The other titan arum twin, Java, one of our biggest corpse flowers ever at nearly 7 feet tall, had a glorious bloom beginning May 30, 2017, and smelled like an open-air fish market.

 The twins have returned to the production greenhouses to continue their life cycle.